 Then, you'll use $700 (70%) to pay for everything else that month (bills, food, etc).

-If you follow this rule for one year, you’ll basically save enough for your ILP Program fee.
+If you follow this rule for one year, that's a really good start for your ILP Program fee + costs when you get there (like fun activities and treats).
 Plus, most people apply a year or year and a half in advance, so you’re already on track with your application, and you’re on track financially to help you pay for your semester.

 One Last Thing